jarun/nnn/plugins/README.md

 Each script has a _Description_ section which provides more details on what the script does, if applicable.

+#### Usage

+Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
+Repeating the same shortcut cancels the operation and puts you back in the original directory.

 #### Contributing plugins

 Plugins are scripts and all scripting languages should work.
 However, POSIX-compliant shell scripts runnable in `sh` are preferred.
 If that's too rudimentary for your use case, use Python, Perl or Ruby.
 Please keep non-portable commands (like `notify-send`) commented so users from any other OS/DE aren't surprised.